nus-cs2103-AY2324S1/ip/docs/README.md

 ### `unmark` - mark a task as incomplete

-simply type `unmark` and the number of the task (if you're unsure what the number of the task you want to delete is, use the list keyword and find the index of the task).
+simply type `unmark` and the number of the task (if you're unsure what the number of the task you want to unmark is, use the list keyword and find the index of the task).

 Example of usage: